How VW Buses became synonymous with counterculture and the hippie movement.

 Timothy Leary once said that ”Hippy is an establishment label for a profound, invisible, underground, evolutionary process.
 For every visible hippy, barefoot, beflowered, beaded, there are a thousand invisible members of the turned-on underground.
 Persons whose lives are tuned in to their inner vision, who are dropping out of the TV comedy of American Life.”
 But after the Summer of Love, those invisible members emerged from the turned-on underground, and the hippie culture exploded.
 No longer were there just a few hundred thousand flower-powered youths gathering in small neighborhoods and fields; there were millions of them across America and around the Western world.
 Their message of love and peace had spread, and so had their unmistakable image.

-Many of the microbuses became talking points at the festival for their wacky artistry, but there was one in particular that caught the media’s eye: the Light bus, or ‘the magic bus’ as it became more fondly known.
+Many of the microbuses became talking points at the festival for their wacky artistry.
+There was one in particular that caught the media’s eye: the Light bus, or ‘the magic bus’.
 The mural on the magic bus, commissioned by the band ‘Light’, featured mysterious ancient and cosmic symbols, motifs, and words with psychedelic flare.
 The artist, Bob Heironimus, explained “the bus is really about being one people on one planet.”

 While VW Buses had been associated with the hippie culture for a number of years already, the magic bus, as it rolled into Woodstock in all its weird and wonderful glory under the world’s watchful eye, seemed to beautifully finalize the marriage of the two.
-At that moment, the countercultures that uprooted an entire generation through the ’50s and ’60s were no longer seen as just a ‘rebellious phase’.
-They were the cause of a global awakening to the idea that it was possible to reject society’s standards, break free from its restrictions, and form a world around your own ideals.
+The countercultures that uprooted an entire generation through the ’50s and ’60s were no longer seen as a ‘rebellious phase’.
+They were the cause of a global awakening.
+To the idea that it was possible to reject society’s standards and form a world around your own ideals.

 As Leary explained in his 1983 autobiography, ‘Flashbacks’, the phrase “Turn on, tune in, drop out.” was intended to urge people to activate their inner consciousness, tune into the world around them, and commit to mobility, choice, and change as a means of greater self-reliance.
 Well, they did it — and Woodstock is the proof.
 It happened to be the VW Bus, aptly named ‘the people’s car’ by Volkswagen, that gave them that mobility.
-Although the hippies will forever be credited with solidifying the VW Bus as a symbol of counterculture, we have to remember: “Kerouac opened a million coffee bars and sold a million pairs of Levis to both sexes.
+The hippies will forever be credited with solidifying the VW Bus as a symbol of counterculture.
+Yet, remember: “Kerouac opened a million coffee bars and sold a million pairs of Levis to both sexes.
 Woodstock rises from his pages.”― William S. Burroughs.

 Read The Generations of the Iconic VW Bus to see how it evolved following the hippie movement.